masamitsu-murase/box_redirector/README.md

 Box Redirector automatically redirects you to the corresponding page for `somefolder/sample.txt` inside Box, allowing you to open files or folders in the Box web app directly from your local Box Drive path.

+**Note:** This extension uses undocumented Box APIs.
+It may stop working if Box changes their service or API specifications.

 ## License

 See [LICENSE.txt](./LICENSE.txt).